Skip to content

 Documentation needed.

-1. Harnice runs the feature tree if it's found in the system directory.
+1. Harnice runs the build instructions if it's found in the system directory.

 2. The system is validated and verified.